Can Cats Sense Bad People—As Well As Good Ones?

 can cats sense bad people?

-I’ve always believed that our feline friends are wonderful judges of character.
-They are superb at sensing energy, but does this mean that a cat has the ability to sense a bad person?
-Your cat is not one to judge your moral compassion, but there must be something to be said about cats and the way that they sense people—both good and bad.
+I’ve always believed that our feline friends are excellent judges of character.
+They are superb at sensing energy, but does this mean a cat can sense a bad person?
+Your cat is not one to judge your moral compassion, but there must be something to be said about cats and how they sense people—good and evil.
 For example, I’ve often polled the Cattitude Daily audience with fun questions about how they “met” their cats.
-And, more times than not, the cats simply showed up at their home and staked their claim on them.
+And, more times than not, the cats showed up at their home and staked their claim on them.
 So, I’ve often wondered why on earth that is.
-Is it true that cats have the ability to sense bad people—and spot the good ones, too?
+Is it true that cats can sense bad people—and spot the good ones, too?
 Let’s take a closer look.

 can cats sense bad people?